HenryssonDaniel/teacup-java-protocol-telnet/README.md

 The Client interface holds all the functionality that the Telnet client can do.
 New clients can be created with the Factory class in the client package.

-The SimpleServer interface holds all the functionality that the Telnet server can do.
+The Simple interface holds all the functionality that the Telnet server can do.
 New servers can be created with the Factory class in the server package.